About Me

 Talks

-Questioning database claim: Design patterns of storage engines
+Questioning database claims: Design patterns of storage engines

 I gave a talk on “Questioning database claims: Design patterns of storage engines” at GoConIndia24 on 2nd December.
 Link to the talk.